rmschindler/docs/js/storage.md

 The policy template that Amplify CLI uses is found [here](https://github.com/aws-amplify/amplify-cli/blob/b12d20b9d85f7fc6abf7e2f7fbe11e1a108911b9/packages/amplify-category-storage/provider-utils/awscloudformation/cloudformation-templates/s3-cloudformation-template.json).

-### Setup Amazon S3 Bucket CORS Policy
+### Set up Amazon S3 Bucket CORS Policy

-To make calls to your S3 bucket from your App, you need to setup CORS Policy for your S3 bucket.
+To make calls to your S3 bucket from your App, you need to set up a CORS Policy for your S3 bucket.
 {: .callout .callout--warning}

 Following steps will enable your CORS Policy: